Residents spend their year gaining experience in a variety of pharmacy practice settings and specialty areas.

 Staffing, October - June (9 months)

 Billings Clinic wants each resident’s experience to be unique and tailored to his/her own interests.
 Residents are encouraged to discuss ideas for elective rotations with the Residency Program Director as early as possible.
-Residents each have one 5-week block for elective rotations.
-Elective experience options include additional rotations in any of the core or selective rotation areas and others as desired by the residents.
+Depending upon time of year and rotations available, residents may shorten one of their selective rotations to 4 weeks, allowing time to complete another 4-week elective rotation.
+Elective experience options include choosing another selective rotation area and others as desired by the residents.

 Residents are also allotted ~3 weeks of "flexible" time in their year, which can be used for vacations, project time, and/or mini-electives.
 These are split up as 1 weeks around the Christmas and New Year’s holidays and ~2 weeks in late April/early May, around the times of the Montana Pharmacy Association Spring Seminar and Mountain States Conference.

 Once residents start clinical rotations, they are allotted approximately one-half day per week or one full day every other week for project time, which may be used for research, meetings, or other residency assignments.
-Additionally, residents have 2 dedicated weeks for research/project time in the spring.
+Additionally, residents have up to 5 dedicated weeks for research/project time in the second half of the year.

 Yearly Schedule Overview

-Residents are required to staff approximately every 2 – 4 weekends throughout the year (averages to every 3rd weekend).
+Residents are required to staff on a rotating basis approximately every 2 – 4 weekends throughout the year (averages to every 3rd weekend).
 Staffing includes weekend shifts in the Main Inpatient Pharmacy and as a decentralized float pharmacist on different floors in the hospital.
-Additionally, residents are each required to staff 1 holiday (Labor Day, New Year’s Day, Easter, or Memorial Day).
+Additionally, residents are each required to staff 1 holiday (New Year’s Day, Easter, or Memorial Day).

 CPR, Stroke, and Trauma Response